CPSSD/feedlark/CONTRIBUTING.md

 	- Create/switch to branch `doc-update`
 	- Make your changes & commit
-	- Make a PR to master, with a title in the following format: `Documenation update for X in path/FILE.md`
+	- Make a PR to master, with a title in the following format: `Documentation update for X in path/FILE.md`
 	- When merged, delete the branch `doc-update`